 We always appreciate your comments and feedback!

-We can only digitize textbooks if we have a non-circulating copy, and we can't digitize textbooks that exist only as subscriptions or eBooks.
+We can only digitize textbooks if we have a non-circulating copy, and we can't digitize textbooks that exist only as access cards, subscriptions, or eBooks.
 If you want to request that we scan your textbook, submit a Textbook Digitization Request.
 The textbook must be assigned to a current or future Cerro Coso course, and we require at least two month's notice to order, process, and scan the textbook.
-We will also prioritize textbooks requested by faculty.
+We will also prioritize textbooks provided or requested by faculty.
 If you only need a chapter or two, fill out the Material Request Form instead.

 How to determine if you need to obtain Copyright permission for articles